Exercise 1

 as an instance of Num

 .
-Then we can compute and for defined as any composition of functions from the Num
+Then we can compute Num

 definition.